arunsivaramanneo/GPU-Viewer/README.md

 IMPORTANT

-1. Need Python 3 and python3-tk to run this Application, works only on linux Operating system
+1. Requires Python 3 and python3-tk to run this Application, works only on linux Operating system
 2. Tested on Intel and Nvidia hardware
 3. For Vulkaninfo to work, nvidia, Mesa and AMD vulkan enabled drivers should be installed along with vulkan-utils
 4. Vulkan Tab should work fine on 2 way and 3 way SLI/crossfire.

 KNOWN ISSUES

-1. Currentl 4 Way SLI/crossfire will not work
+1. 4 Way SLI/crossfire will not work for Vulkan Tab.
 2. Minor UI issues.
 3. Not tested on hardware other than Intel and Nvidia